FairwindsOps/insights-docs/docs/features/app-groups.md

 ## Managing App Groups

+You can manage App Groups "as code" via the Insights CLI, or through the Insights UI.
-For managing App Groups via CLI, refer to [insights CLI - App Groups](/features/insights-cli#app-groups).
+- For managing App Groups via CLI, refer to [Insights CLI - App Groups](/features/insights-cli#app-groups).
+- For managing App Groups via the Insights UI, you must have an `Owner` role.
+Select the "App Groups" navigation link to add, edit, or delete your App Group configurations.